 Enjoy the natural wonders of the Northern Lights in the Yukon, hit the slopes for some skiing and snowboarding in Whistler or Mont Tremblant, soak in the hot springs in Banff and explore winter hiking in every part of the country.
 When you get tired of winter sports, there are many picturesque cities to enchant you.
 Skate on the Rideau Canal in Ottawa, stroll the charming streets of Quebec City, or visit Niagara Falls for a unique view of the falls in winter.

 When it comes to dreamy winter destinations, the USA has it all.
-You can hit the slopes in Colorado, marvel at the beauty of nature in the Yosemite National Park, relax in Lake Tahoe, snowmobile in Montana or chase the Northern Lights in Alaska.
+You can hit the slopes in Colorado, marvel at the beauty of nature in Yosemite National Park, relax in Lake Tahoe, snowmobile in Montana or chase the Northern Lights in Alaska.
 There are many great ideas for snow vacations here to keep you busy all winter.

 If outdoor activities are not your thing, there are many other great winter activities to enjoy.
 Explore museums in Washington DC, take a stroll through Central Park and grab a hot chocolate at a coffee shop in New York City, or spend a day at the historic Biltmore Estate modelled after a French Renaissance château.
 Whatever winter attractions you’re after, you’ll find them in the USA.

 Japan is a great winter destination for snow lovers.
 A series of mountain ranges (the Hida Mountains, the Kiso Mountains and the Akaishi Mountains) known as the Japanese Alps offer numerous opportunities for winter sports.
-With over 500 ski resorts, Olympic quality runs and supporting infrastructure, Japan is an excellent alternative for a winter vacation.
+With over 500 ski resorts, Olympic-quality runs and supporting infrastructure, Japan is an excellent alternative for a winter vacation.

-Winter in Japan is also a great time for winter festivals, illuminations and light shows in major cities across the country and relaxing in hot springs, known as onsen.
+Winter in Japan is also a great time for winter festivals, illuminations, and light shows in major cities across the country and for relaxing in hot springs, known as onsen.
 You can even visit the famous snow monkeys at the Jigokudani Yaen-Koen (Snow Monkey Park) as they soak in their own onsen.
 Enjoy the country’s beauty as it’s covered by a blanket of snow that adds to the experience.

 Iceland is one of the most unique destinations, and during winter, it transforms into a magical winter wonderland.
 As with most winter destinations, you can hit the slopes for skiing and snowboarding, go snowmobiling, or do glacier hiking.
 Winter is also a great time to explore the island’s natural wonders.